jirs5/tracing-proxy/README.md

 By default, a tracing-proxy process will register itself in Redis using its local hostname as its identifier for peer communications.
 In environments where domain name resolution is slow or unreliable, override the reliance on name lookups by specifying the name of the peering network interface with the `IdentifierInterfaceName` configuration option.
-See the [tracing-proxy documentation](https://docs.honeycomb.io/manage-data-volume/tracing-proxy/) for more details on tuning a cluster.

 ## How sampling decisions are made

 In the configuration file, you can choose from a few sampling methods and specify options for each.
 The `DynamicSampler` is the most interesting and most commonly used.
-It uses the `AvgSampleRate` algorithm from the [`dynsampler-go`](https://github.com/honeycombio/dynsampler-go) package.
+It uses the `AvgSampleRate` algorithm from the dynsampler-go package.
 Briefly described, you configure tracing-proxy to examine the trace for a set of fields (for example, `request.status_code` and `request.method`).
 It collects all the values found in those fields anywhere in the trace (eg "200" and "GET") together into a key it hands to the dynsampler.
 The dynsampler code will look at the frequency that key appears during the previous 30 seconds (or other value set by the `ClearFrequencySec` setting) and use that to hand back a desired sample rate.
-More frequent keys are sampled more heavily, so that an even distribution of traffic across the keyspace is represented in Honeycomb.
+More frequent keys are sampled more heavily, so that an even distribution of traffic across the keyspace is represented in OpsRamp.

 By selecting fields well, you can drop significant amounts of traffic while still retaining good visibility into the areas of traffic that interest you.
 For example, if you want to make sure you have a complete list of all URL handlers invoked, you would add the URL (or a normalized form) as one of the fields to include.
 Be careful in your selection though, because if the combination of fields creates a unique key each time, you won't sample out any traffic.
 Because of this it is not effective to use fields that have unique values (like a UUID) as one of the sampling fields.
 Each field included should ideally have values that appear many times within any given 30 second window in order to effectively turn in to a sample rate.